liberocks/clinic-os/README.md

 ## Known issues

+### Railway Hibernating Issue
+The plan I am using on Railway is the free plan, which means the application will hibernate after 30 minutes of inactivity.
+If you encounter a 502 error when accessing the application, it is likely that the application has hibernated.
+To fix this, you can wake up the application by accessing the URL again.

 ### Routing Issue on Railway
 If you try the Patient's live application in the Railway app, you won't be able to navigate around by editing the URL directly from the browser or do a hard refresh unless you do it from the root route.
 The issue is caused by the way the Railway app handles routing.
 The issue doesn't occur when you run the application locally.